Maine Seafood Guide – Skate

 Health Benefits & Risks

 Skate is low in fat and cholesterol.
-The FDA reported a single sample of mercury in skate that suggest the levels are low, but human consumption of skate is not well-studied.
+The FDA reported a single sample of mercury in skate that suggests the levels are low, but human consumption of skate is not well-studied.
+Skates, like sharks, contain urea in their flesh and this can break down and release ammonia if the wings are not properly washed and iced

 Buying & Preparing